nikolai-smolianinov/nikolai-smolianinov/README.md

 # Hi there 👋

-I'm a Frontend Developer from Voronezh, Russia with over 6 years of experience.
+I'm a Frontend Developer from Voronezh, Russia

 ## 📱 Connect with Me